By Beth Doohan

 Joy in the Journey

 As wholehearted women, we encourage you to enjoy singleness!
 Don’t view marriage as the solution to loneliness.
 Instead, seek God about your future mate and be open to new relationships.
 Go out and have some fun with friends!
-Appreciate attention for your femininity such as from a father, brother, friend, or even a passing stranger.
+Honor your femininity and allow others to do so, too.
+Appreciate when a door is held open for you by a father, brother, friend, or even a passing stranger.
 Be open to going on a date once in a while.
-Encourage yourself in the Lord and bring the desires of your heart before Him in transparent prayer.
-Trust Him to bless you in His timing with the mate that you long for, or to fulfill your hearts desires if He calls you to singleness.
+Encourage yourself in the Lord, and bring the desires of your heart before Him in transparent prayer.
+Trust Him to bless you in His timing with the mate that you long for, or to fulfill your heart’s desires if He calls you to singleness.
 God knows you and your needs better than you know yourself.
 He loves you, longs for intimacy with you and wants to fulfill your heart’s desires as you seek and trust Him.

 In Isaiah 54, we see a promise from the Lord for the single, widowed or childless woman.
 To those who are lonely and distressed, God promises to be your husband: “‘Do not be afraid; you will not be put to shame… For your Maker is your husband—the Lord Almighty is his name—the Holy One of Israel is your Redeemer.
 The Lord will call you back as if you were a wife deserted and distressed in spirit—a wife who married young, only to be rejected,’ says your God… ‘I hid my face from you for a moment, but with everlasting kindness I will have compassion on you,’ says the Lord your Redeemer” (verses 5-6, 8, NIV).
 What an amazing promise and picture of the beautiful intimacy the Lord longs to give us as His daughters.